 6. Jones K.L.; Smith D.W; Ulleland C.N.; Streissguth A.P.
 (1973).
 “Pattern of malformation in offspring of chronic alcoholic mothers”.
 Lancet.
 1: 1267–1271

-7. The Biblical diet was primarily a vegetarian diet of vegetables, fruits, nuts, and grains.
-It wasn’t until after Noah’s Flood that God reluctantly allowed moderate consumption of meat (ingestion of fat remained strictly forbidden), though He still clearly indicated the superiority of vegetables over meat (see Daniel 1:12-15).
+7. Daniel 1:12-15.
+The Biblical diet was primarily a vegetarian diet of vegetables, fruits, nuts, and grains.
+It wasn’t until after Noah’s Flood that God reluctantly allowed moderate consumption of meat (ingestion of fat remained strictly forbidden).
 For a detailed discussion, see Dr. Jerry Bergman’s report in the Creation Research Society Quarterly, Vol 34, No. 4, March 1998, pg 209.

 This page is also available in: 简体中文 (Chinese (Simplified))